Enerccio/SLT/README.md

 * [x] SDK Support
   * not a true SDK because that is only available in Intellij and not in  (for instance) PyCharm, thus this is implemented manually.
-  * [ ] Download SBCL and quicklisp for user
+  * [x] Download SBCL and quicklisp for user
 * [ ] Automatic download of lisp interpret and quicklisp
 * [ ] Different lisp interpreter support
 * [ ] Remote connections to interpreters
-* [ ] Rewrite everything into ABCL just for purity sake lol
+* [ ] Rewrite everything into ABCL just for purity’s sake lol

 ## License